 Introductory Tracking Course – incorporating Track and Search

-Next Course – Commencing Sunday 19th March 2023 – Fully Booked.
+Next Course – Commencing Sunday 2nd March 2025 – Bookings open January 2025

-The club will open a reserve list in case of any further cancellations.
+Once all places are filled, the club will open a reserve list in case of any cancellations.
 If you would like to be on the reserve list, please email the club on tasdogclub@gmail.com or via the ‘Contact’ or ‘Register for Course’ on home page.

 Only one Introductory Tracking Course is held each year in March/April to prepare for the start of the tracking trial season in late May.
 Because tracking takes place mainly in bush/paddock areas it is held in the colder months of the year when snakes are least active.